Crypto Wallet Security

 Institutional-grade cryptocurrency secure wallet and transaction technology

-Maximizing confidentiality, integrity, and availability of crypto assets.
+Maximizing security, privacy, and availability of digital assets.

 Industry’s first threshold-signature wallet security

-Security of multiple signature approvals with the on-chain efficiency of a single-signature.
+Security of multiple approvers with the on-chain efficiency of a single-signature.

 Single-key transaction density yields preferential processing

-Threshold approvals support – enabling (t of n) approval control for the real world
+Threshold approvals support – enabling (m of n) approval control for the real world

 Approve transactions even if a device is unavailable or has been compromised.

 Flexible off-chain policy changes – add / delete approvers, change policies without on-chain changes

 Greater agility, providing flexibility on day to day operations, and navigation of future regulations.

 No on-chain broadcast of policies or changes

 Increases privacy and reduces hacker knowledge.

-Uses secure multiparty computation (MPC) - distributing key shares and computation across multiple devices to securely approve transactions
+Uses Threshold Cryptography with secure multiparty computation (MPC) - distributing key shares and computation across multiple devices to securely approve transactions

-No whole key ever exists on any device, eliminating the potential for key theft.
+No whole key ever exists on any device, minimizing the potential for key theft.

-Flexible key share recovery – MPC generation of new replacement shares through threshold (t of n) computation
+Flexible key share recovery – MPC generation of new replacement shares through threshold computation

 Addressing real world issues, with operational simplicity.

-Sepior™ ThresholdSig wallet security offers numerous benefits over MultiSig and single signatures.
+Sepior™ ThresholdSig SWAT offers numerous benefits over MultiSig and single signatures.
 Contact Sepior today to learn more about how to elevate your security, while reducing cost and complexity.